 What is the programme expecting from its tier 3 projects?

-To date, none of the funded tier 3 studies have completed.
 Being on a pathway to patient benefit the programme anticipates that successful tier 3 studies will lead onto future research, for example feasibility or definitive trials of newly developed or refined interventions.
 However, the diverse nature of tier 3 projects means that the research will take various pathways to achieving patient benefit.